This handy guide will show you exactly how to last longer in bed.

+Take Your Time: Remember that, just like with premature ejaculation sprays, the numbing effects of your desensitizing condom won’t happen automatically.
+It’s best to wait between five and 15 minutes before intercourse.
 That means you’ll either have to put on the condom before or during foreplay (depending on how long it takes your partner to get ready).

 By nature, not lasting long enough in bed is an isolating struggle because it can be embarrassing to bring up.

 Next, resist the urge to handle this problem on your own and talk with your partner instead.

-For instance, what if your partner has wrongly assumed you don’t want to sexually please her and that you care only for yourself?
+For instance, what if your partner has wrongly assumed you don’t want to please her sexually and that you care only for yourself?

 By discussing these challenges, you’ll be able to let her know that you badly want to please her.